mountaineerbr/shellChatGPT/man/README.md

 # BUGS

-Reasoning and answers from certain API services may not have a distinct separation of output due to JSON processing constraints.
+Reasoning (thinking) and answers from certain API services may not have a distinct separation of output due to JSON processing constraints.

 Bash “read command” may not correctly display input buffers larger than the TTY screen size during editing.
 However, input buffers remain